How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 If issues started after a recent driver update:

-• Step 1: Open Device Manager and locate your Bluetooth adapter.
+• Step 1: Open Device Manager and find your Bluetooth adapter.

 • Step 2: Right-click and select Properties, then go to the Driver tab.

-• Step 3: Click Roll Back Driver if available, select a reason, and confirm.
+• Step 3: Click Roll Back Driver, select a reason, and confirm.

 • Step 4: Restart your computer and test stereo audio.